SolaceDev/solace-dev-tutorials/src/pages/tutorials/javascript/persistence-with-queues.md

 }
 ```

 At this point your JavaScript application is connected as a client to the Solace message router.
-You can use SolAdmin to view this client connection and related details.
+You can use PubSub+ Manager to view this client connection and related details.

 #### Session Events